LeedsCodeDojo/CoreWars/Simple Bot Guide.md

     = | ADD #33 2 | DAT 1 2 | DAT 10 53 |
       +-----------+---------+-----------+

-You may notice that adding two addresses together (with indirect addressing) adds both fields, whereas adding a single value only adds it to the B field.
+If there's only a single value to work with, it defaults to operating on field B.  You can control this - see Instruction Modifiers, below.

-Indirect is the default.
-To make a value immediate, put a # in front of it:
+Indirect is the default addressing mode.
+To make a value immediate, put a # in front of it in your source file:

-    ADD #1, 3
+    ADD #33, 2

 For other addressing modes, see [The beginner's guide to redcode](http://vyznev.net/corewar/guide.html).